Grauenwolf/BrimstoneMissions/DocumentationDocNet/XP.md

 @alert info
 The original rule for 'A + B each' was "Gain `A` XP for a successful *wounding hit* plus `B` XP per wound."
-Now you only get the `A` value once even if you make multple hits in one attack.
+Now you only get the `A` value once even if you make multiple hits in one attack.
 @end

 ## XP For Actions

 * Healing wounds: 5 XP/wound
 * Healing sanity: 5 XP/sanity damage
-* Healing Corruption: 10 XP per occurance (Limit 3)
+* Healing Corruption: 10 XP per occurrence (Limit 3)
 * Looking through Doors: 5 XP
 * Recovering a KO’d Hero During a Fight: 25 XP (Limit 1)
 * Guiding the Path: 10 XP per Exploration token or Map card discarded/redrawn (Limit 3)